Insects and Arthropods

 There are too many beetles to learn.
 Like bumblebees they are hard to photograph as the spend most of their time looking down.
 Spot them while mating and you have lots of time to take their picture.

 Although these beautiful symbols of the British summertime are becoming increasingly rare, the Mendip grasslands and Somerset Levels still provide photographers with opportunities for capturing their stunning colours.

-The area around Priddy Mineries and Waldegrave Pool is full of Damselflies in late spring/early summer.
-From the photographer's point of view the main problem is to photograph them early enough in the day, before they become too quick to focus on.
+The area around Priddy Mineries and Somerset Levels are full of damselflies during spring and summer.
+From the photographer's point of view the main problem is to photograph them early enough in the day, before they fly away.

-Often over-looked by photographers, day-flying moths can provide as much interest and colour as their butterfly cousins.
+Often over-looked, day-flying moths can provide as much interest and colour as their butterfly cousins.

 One day I was driving my son back home from Priddy Mineries when a large spider fell on my lap.
 I slammed on the brakes, opened the car door and threw out the spider.
 This was very amusing to my son.
 Not so for the driver of the car behind.
 Since then I have began to appreciate spiders - including the many dangerous ones we saw during treks in the Australian outback!